- Global Markets Monthly Update

 Past performance is not a reliable indicator of future performance.

-Sources: Standard & Poor’s, LSE Group, Bloomberg Barclays, MSCI, Credit Suisse, Dow Jones, and J.P.
+Sources: Sources: Standard & Poor’s, LSE Group, Bloomberg Index Services Limited, MSCI, Credit Suisse, Dow Jones, and J.P.
 Morgan (see Additional Disclosures).

 Subscribe to regular email updates and inform your client conversations.